ganeshnikhil/pdf_summarizer_bart/readme.md

 - **Input Text Limit:** The script may limit the number of input chunks to prevent excessive resource usage.
 - **CPU Usage Monitoring:** The script monitors CPU usage; if it exceeds 95%, it terminates to prevent resource overload.
+- **Double module use: ** if pyttsx3 works on your system don't install gtts and playsound if not then you have to install it.
 ## Contributors 🤝

 - [cythonboy](https://github.com/ganeshnikhil)